Hindu Goddess Parvati - Daughter of the Mountain

 She is the wife of Lord Shiva and mother of both the Hindu God Ganesha and Murugan.

-Also known as Uma and Guari she is the Hindu Goddess of love, marriage, children, devotion, fertility and beauty.
+The Hindu Goddess Parvati is also known as Uma and Guari.
+She is the Hindu Goddess of love, marriage, children, devotion, fertility and beauty.

 She is the mother goddess in Hinduism carrying the divine energy between a man and woman.